prashant-kikani/prashant-kikani.github.io/_posts/2016-6-25-into-the-unknown.markdown

 ## Chapter 1: Flying Fish

-The story starts from a planet called “Typhon”, lying somewhere in another Universe.
+The story starts from a planet called “Typhon”, lying somewhere in another <a href="https://prashantkikani.com/blog/multiverse" target="_blank">Universe</a>.
 This galaxy was near to a White hole compared to Earth.
 (After billions of years, Black hole is converted into White hole that emits Energy continuously.)

 People of that planet are unlike Humankind.
 They can get food or energy from their sun called “Tipo” if they want.
 Tipo is a White hole.
 This universe came into existence around 14.3 billion years ago(compared to 13.8 billion years of our universe).